adoptium/temurin-build/docs/UsingOurScripts.md

     "jenkinsDetails"         : {
         // The base URL of the server, usually this is where you would end up if you opened your server from a webpage "rootUrl"            : "https://ci.adoptopenjdk.net",
-        // Jenkins directory where our jobs will be generated and run "rootDirectory"      : "build-scripts"
+        // Jenkins directory where jobs will be generated and run "rootDirectory"      : "build-scripts"
     },
     // Jenkins job dsl template paths (relative to this repository root)